-In one of her books, “The Entrepreneurial State: Debunking Private vs. Public Myths in Innovation,” Mazzucato offers a contrarian view to the normal depiction of a slow, bureaucratic and risk-averse state: It isnt only a market regulator and fixer, but “market maker” as well.
+In one of her books, The Entrepreneurial State: Debunking Private vs. Public Myths in Innovation,” Mazzucato offers a contrarian view to the normal depiction of a slow, bureaucratic and risk-averse state: It isnt only a market regulator and fixer, but “market maker as well.

-.
-“Usually when I say this, someone yells: ‘Spotify!That’s Europe.
+Have you ever asked yourselves why most innovative companies Apple, Google, Facebook are coming out the US she asked during a TED speech.
+Usually when I say this, someone yells: Spotify!That’s Europe.
 But it hasn’t had the impact these other companies have had.
-I study the relationshipbetween innovation and economic growth and I work with policymakers worldwide,especially in the European Commission, and I can tell you what questions are on the tip of their tongues: ‘Where are the European Googles What is the secret behind the Silicon Valley growth model?’
-And what is interesting is that often,even if we’re in the 21st century, we come down to the ideaof market versus state.
+I study the relationshipbetween innovation and economic growth and I work with policymakers worldwide,especially in the European Commission, and I can tell you what questions are on the tip of their tongues: Where are the European Googles What is the secret behind the Silicon Valley growth model And what is interesting is that often,even if we’re in the 21st century,”we come down to the ideaof market versus state.

 Read more on innovation:

 - Creativity is not just for big companies SMEs must innovate like global enterprises

 - Small London firms out to boost R&D agenda but lack innovation and STEM skills

 - Four tips for businesses to be more disruptive